“All the darkness in the world can’t extinguish the light from a single candle.”

 Saint Francis of Assisi

-After living a life of youthful revelry for the first half of his short lifespan, Francis suffered a period of protracted illness.
-During this time, after fervent prayer, deep introspection, and profuse tears, he decided that money and worldly pleasures meant nothing to him.
-Thereafter, he devoted his life to solitude, prayer, and helping the poor.
-He lived in absolute poverty, dedicating himself to God and patterning his life after the life of Jesus.
+After living a worldly life of youthful revelry for the first half of his short lifespan, Francis volunteered to fight in a war between Assisi and neighboring Perugia.
+He was captured during a bloody battle at Collestrada, and was imprisoned and chained in solitude for a year in a dark Perugian dungeon, until ransomed by his wealthy father.
+Beginning during this time, and thereafter, he suffered a period of protracted physical and psychological illness, remorse and reflection.
+After fervent prayer, deep introspection, and profuse tears, Francis ultimately decided that money and worldly pleasures meant nothing to him, and as a traumatized battle survivor he came to abhor war.
+Whereupon, he devoted his life to solitude, prayer, helping the poor, caring for lepers, and promoting peace.
+Seeing himself as God’s troubadour or fool, he lived in absolute poverty, patterning his life after the life of Jesus and dedicating himself to God.

 On returning from a pilgrimage to Rome, where he begged at Church doors for the poor, Francis received a mystical message from Jesus while praying in the ruined church at San Damiano outside of Assisi.
-Francis was praying there when a voice emanating from the painted wooden crucifix instructed him: “Francis, Francis, go and repair My house which, as you can see, is falling into ruins.”
+There while he was enchantedly gazing at the painted wooden crucifix – a Byzantine image of the crucified Christ still alive on the cross – the silent voice of Jesus telepathically ‘spoke’ to Francesco, instructing him: “Francesco, Francesco, go and repair my house which, as you can see, is falling into ruins.”
 Thereafter, he devotedly began rebuilding San Damiano and other ruined churches.

 Though Saint Francis took literally that mystical message from the crucifix, its true meaning was metaphoric and profound.
-And by the end of his short lifespan, Saint Francis and his order had by their example inspired a renaissance of the Catholic Church from its then apparent corruption by worldly wealth.
+And by the end of his short lifespan, Saint Francis and his orders had by their example inspired a renaissance of the Catholic Church.

 Francis’ exemplary lifestyle inspired and attracted followers who joined with him in his in his Divine mission and life of poverty.
 Clad in ragged, gray robes with rope belts, they went out barefoot in pairs to spread the Gospel.
 When they needed food or shelter, they asked someone for it.
 It was against their rules to “own” anything.
 Thus, they were known as the “begging brothers”.